kaerimichi/jira-worklog-manager/README.md

 A command line tool to register and retrieve work logs from an issue.
 It works pretty much like the [Timetracker plugin](https://marketplace.atlassian.com/apps/1211243/timetracker-time-tracking-reporting?hosting=server&tab=overview) ;)

-## Motivation

-This is a tool built on top of the revolutionary programming approach in which a developer feels very angry because he wants to perform some task that is dead simple and yet there is no convenient way to achieve this.
-This paradigm is also known as **WDD - Wrath Driven Development**.

 ## Installation

 ```